 I asked about stock options, how the health insurance plan worked, whether the job came with a matching 401K and when I’d be eligible for my four weeks of vacation.
 In the end, we reached what I feel was a fair compromise: No salary, vacation, stock options or health coverage.
 But I wrangled free entrance to the entire fairgrounds – including behind-the-scenes access to the rabbits exhibit and the tractor pull competition.

-I reported to my new post ten minutes before my shift began – because I read somewhere that arriving early makes a good impression with your new employer.
+I reported to my new post ten minutes before my shift began, after doing my regular pre shift warm up programs – because I read somewhere that arriving early makes a good impression with your new employer.
 I also heard that you should dress slightly nicer than your colleagues.
 So, I made my grand entrance in a sports coat and power tie.
 My co-workers were sorely under-dressed in shorts, t-shirts and sneakers.
 How embarrassing for them.

 I put on the official yellow cashier’s apron.
 My first assignment was to hand out BINGO cards and take people’s money: One card for one dollar.
 Three cards for two dollars.
 As my confidence grew, so did my innovative purchase options: “For only one grand, you can get fifteen BINGO cards.
 Pay $10,000 and I’ll name my next child after you.”
 (Full disclosure: I don’t plan to have any more children.)